nllerpark/QFT-FanLecture-Series/README.md

 ## ✍️ How to Cite

-If you wish to cite this lecture, please use the following:
+If you wish to cite this project, use either of the following:

+**Lecture 01 citation:**
-Park, Junhu.
-If Dirac Teaches Megumin Quantum Mechanics: A Courtroom Play.
+> Park, Junhu. *If Dirac Teaches Megumin Quantum Mechanics: A Courtroom Play*.
 Exploding QFT: A Fan-Driven Lecture Series.
 Zenodo, 2025. https://doi.org/10.5281/zenodo.15202220

+**Lecture 02 citation:**
+> Park, Junhu. *If Planck Prosecuted Cagliostro for Gacha Fraud*.
+Exploding QFT: Lecture 02.
+Zenodo, 2025. https://doi.org/10.5281/zenodo.15233253

 ---

 ## 📅 Upcoming Lectures

+- Lecture 03 – *TBA: Wigner’s Friend Opens a Channel?*
-- Lecture 02 (Coming soon!)
+- Lecture 04 – *If Feynman Joined Hololive?*

 Stay tuned!